Peter

 guest gap grat gap

-and becomes a commentary
+and becomes

 The surprising thing about this collection is that despite the strangeness